-I am the author of Untimely Democracy: The Politics of Progress after Slavery (Oxford University Press, 2017).
-Reading the postbellum writings of American authors and activists as political theory in narrative form, the book recovers one of the bleakest periods in the nation’s racial history as a vibrant site for expanding our sense of what democracy can make possible.
+My book, Untimely Democracy: The Politics of Progress after Slavery (Oxford University Press), won the American Literature Association’s Pauline E. Hopkins Society Scholarship Award.
+Reading the post-Reconstruction writings of American authors and activists as political theory in narrative form, the book recovers one of the bleakest periods in the nation’s racial history as a vibrant site for expanding our sense of what democracy can make possible.
 Beyond this study, I have published articles and essays on the humanities, citizenship, teaching and learning, American and African American literature, and film in such journals as Callaloo, African American Review, J19: The Journal of Nineteenth-Century Americanists, and Pedagogy.
-I am now at the early stages of two book projects: a cultural history of revenge in the Reconstruction period, and a comparative study of the lives and works of William Faulkner and W. E. B. Du Bois in the long Civil Rights era.
+In addition to co-editing Democracies in America, a forthcoming volume of keywords for talking about American democracy, I am currently researching an intellectual history of race and revenge after the Civil War.
+An essay-length portion of this latter book project was published in American Literature in December 2019 and was honored with two national prizes: the 1921 Prize, awarded by the American Literature Society, and the Norman Foerster Prize, given to the best essay published annually in American Literature.
+This work has also been awarded an Andrew W. Mellon Newberry Library Longterm Fellowship.
 For more on my research, click here.

 Banner Image: Detail, W. E. B. Du Bois, “A. D. 2150” (written c.
 1924, revised 1950), W. E. B. Du Bois Papers (MS 312).
 Special Collections and University Archives, University of Massachusetts Amherst Libraries.